RafaelVidaurre/angular-permission/README.md

 Permission is the gatekeeper for your routes
 --------------------------------------------
 Permission helps you gain control of your routes, by using simple concepts for you to decide who can access them.
-I've seen a lot of giant tutorials on access control implementation, and they can be quite overwhelming.
+I've seen plenty of big fat tutorials on access control implementations, and they can be quite overwhelming.
+So I bring you a simple, powerful, straightforward solution.

 Setting route permissions/roles